ansible/awx/docs/tasks.md

 #### Update Host Smart Inventory Memberships

-The `smart_inventories` field in AWX/Tower uses a membership lookup table that identifies the set of every Smart Inventory a host is associated with.
+The `smart_inventories` field in AWX uses a membership lookup table that identifies the set of every Smart Inventory a host is associated with.
 This particular task generates memberships and is launched whenever certain conditions are met (_e.g._, a new host is added or an existing host is modified).

 An important thing to note is that this task is only run if the `AWX_REBUILD_SMART_MEMBERSHIP` is set to `True` (default is `False`).